irisedu/iris/patchouli/MATH/MATH-M-900/unit-circle.md

 ---
-title = "The unit circle"
-authors = [ "kyo" ]
+title = "Guide: the unit circle" authors = [ "kyo" ]
 tags = [ "interactive" ]
 ---

-The unit circle is a circle with radius $$1$$.
+The [unit circle](@math-m-999/u/unit-circle) is a circle with radius $$1$$.
 Geometric interpretations of the six trigonometric functions follow from various right triangles with one side along the radius of the unit circle.

 ## Sine and cosine